-In order to fully understand audiences, companies need to dig deep into their funnels in order to get a good grasp on the customer’s journey and optimize their ad experience.
+In order to fully understand audiences, companies need to dig deep into their funnels in order to get a good grasp on the customer’s journey they need to use an ad tracker to optimize their ad experience.
 That all sounds great, but how is it done?

 Since cookies are no longer the cornerstone of online advertising, how do we stop privacy implications from blocking data collection with cookies and pixels?
 With the development of Intelligent Tracking Prevention (ITP) systems, we’ve seen trends in the past few years where browsers are phasing out third-party data entirely.